tohtsky/myFM/doc/source/index.rst

    metrics.roc_auc_score(y_test, fm.predict_proba(X_test))
    # 0.9954

-Currently, in addition to regression and binary classification, it also supports ordinal regression with probit link function.

 Try out the following :ref:`examples <MovielensIndex>` to see how Bayesian approaches to explicit collaborative filtering are still very competitive (almost unbeaten)!

-Contents:
+One of the distinctive features of myFM is the support for ordinal regression with probit link function.
+See :ref:`the tutorial <OrdinalRegression>` for its usage.

 .. toctree::
    :caption: Basic Usage